UK Belt Conveyor manufacturer

 Drum motor conveyor belt drive

-With the electric motor and gearbox fitted internally within the end roller.
-The drum motor drive provides a reliable clean line finish to the conveyor.
+Fitting the electric motor and gearbox internally within the end roller with the purpose of the drum motor drive providing a reliable clean line finish to the conveyor.
 The conveyor design becomes more important as they can be more difficult to maintain.
-However they are more energy efficient than conventional motors.
-Generally with less external moving parts.
-Due the the reliability and quick service – often the drive of choice.
+Thus allowing them to be more energy efficient than conventional motors.
+Together with less external moving parts.
+With this in mind the reliability and quick service is second to none and often the drive of choice.

 Geared motor conveyor belt drive

-Used in conjunction with a fixed shaft drive pulley.
-Electric geared motors are often used to power belt conveyors.
-With either a hollow bore for shaft direct shaft mounting.
-Or with a output shaft, where chain and sprockets or timing belts are to be used.
-Geared motors (if fitted correctly) are normally easier to change when been maintained.
-Can be split into component form.
+In general usage these are used in conjunction with a fixed shaft drive pulley.
+In particular Electric geared motors power belt conveyors most often.
+With either a hollow bore for direct shaft mounting.
+Or with an output shaft, together with chain and sprockets or alternatively timing belts would be used.
+Geared motors are normally easier to change for regular maintenance.
+Additionally they can be split into component form.
 For example gearbox and electric motor.
-Which can save on costs.
-Geared motors are generally more widely available.
+Furthermore geared motors are generally more widely available and cheaper.